-The Clinical Education program challenges students to think critically, integrate concepts and techniques into clinical care, and to reflect on clinical experiences.
-The clinical education courses are an integral component of the curriculum where students develop their professional, communication, patient examination, diagnosis, and intervention skills.
+The Clinical Education program relies on partnerships between the academic program and clinical partners around the globe to create experiential learning that challenges students to think critically, integrate concepts and techniques into clinical care, and to reflect on clinical experiences.
+The clinical education courses are an integral component of the curriculum where students develop their professional, communication, patient examination, diagnosis, and interventions skills.

 Clinical Education Evaluation

 The Program in Physical Therapy is committed to maintaining the high quality of our clinical education program.
-The clinical education team, in partnership with the Associate Director for Clinical Education, continually strive to enhance the clinical education program through the following strategies:
+The clinical education team continually strives to enhance the clinical education program through the following strategies:

-- Collaboration between clinical and academic faculty in developing curriculum that fosters clinical reasoning, inquiry, and ethical decision making.
+- Collaboration between clinical and academic faculty in developing curriculum for experiential learning that fosters clinical reasoning, inquiry, and ethical decision making.

 - Development of diverse clinical partnerships to ensure exposure to the depth and breadth of the physical therapy profession.